darakimberlys/EcommerceKafka/README.md

 ## License

-This project is licensed under the **MIT License** - feel free to use it for learning purposes.
+Feel free to use it for learning purposes.